wavesplatform/docs.wavesplatform/docs/en/waves-node/node-api/transactions.md

 ## Step 4.
 Broadcast Transaction

-To send transaction to the blockchain, use the public operation [POST /transactions/broadcast](https://nodes.wavesnodes.com/api-docs/index.html#/transactions/signedBroadcast_1).
+To send a transaction to the blockchain, use the public operation [POST /transactions/broadcast](https://nodes.wavesnodes.com/api-docs/index.html#/transactions/signedBroadcast_1).
 In the request body, paste the signed transaction in JSON, for example, the response body from step 2.

 <details><summary>Request example</summary>
  <pre class="language-bash"><code>